UPES Dehradun BA Admissions 2026

 A computer-based mock test that simulates real exam conditions will be extremely beneficial for students, as it will give them a feel for the actual test and allow them to evaluate their preparation effectively.
 Click on the link below to access mock tests of English, General Test, Science, Commerce and Humanities subjects.

-To help candidates choose the best resources, we’ve created a section-wise list for effective CUET UG 2026 preparation.
+To help candidates choose the best resources, we’ve created a section-wise list for effective CUET 2026 preparation.
 Candidates preparing for the CUET 2026 exam are advised to go through the list below to get a better understanding of the best books for CUET 2026:

 Subject | Books |